top of page

 You and your partner must give notice of marriage in your local Register Office, whether or not you wish to marry in that district.
 If you live in different places, you’ll both have to go to your own local Register Office to give notice.

 The Registrar then issues authority for the marriage and you can marry in any Register Office or local authority approved premises in any district.
+Generally, the premises will need to be permanent built structures which rules out forest or beach weddings.

 Getting married in Queensland you can marry pretty much anywhere with only a few restrictions around boats and planes.